 The plan would pay overdue mortgage or car loan payments.
 Catching up on these amounts would let you keep the house or retain the car.
 You'd also pay off debt you couldn't eliminate in bankruptcy, such as overdue tax debt and domestic support arrearages.
 The benefit here?
 You pay these amounts over time without fear of wage garnishment, bank levy, or property seizure.

 You'd only pay credit card balances if any income remained.
 And even then, credit card accounts would share the remaining funds with other nonpriority unsecured debts, like unpaid rent and medical, utility, and cellphone bills.
-Most filers don't pay much toward these low-priority bills, which is why you sometimes hear the phrase "pay pennies on the dollar in Chapter 13 bankruptcy."
+Most filers don't pay much toward these low-priority bills, so you sometimes hear the phrase "pay pennies on the dollar in Chapter 13 bankruptcy."

 Usually not.
 Most Chapter 7 bankruptcies don't pay anything to creditors because there's no money to distribute.
 Many Chapter 7 filers can protect everything they own with bankruptcy exemptions, leaving no property for the Chapter 7 trustee appointed to the case to seize and sell for the benefit of the creditors.
 These cases are called "no-asset cases."

 In Chapter 7 "asset cases," which are somewhat rare, money is available for creditors.
-The trustee disperses money to creditors using a priority debt ranking system.
-Important debts, like back child and spousal support and recent tax debt, get paid first.
+The trustee distributes the money using a priority debt ranking system.
+Significant debts, like back child and spousal support and recent tax debt, are paid first.

 |